Understanding IP Ratings Charts: Ask the PTR Pros

 Can They Make Tools with Higher IP Ratings?

 Absolutely, but you run into a couple of issues.
-First, power tools need to be able to dissipate heat through vents, so that leaves a pretty big gap for dust and water.
+First, power tools need to be able to dissipate heat.
+As this typically means they need vents, that leaves a pretty big gap for dust and water.
 Second, there’s the cost of developing a tool that can handle the heat and operate in those conditions.
-One example is the Nemo underwater drill.
+One example that pulls this off is the Nemo underwater drill.

-But jobsites are more than just about tools, so you’ll see these ratings show up on storage solutions, jobsite lighting, and a few other areas.
+Of course, job sites include more than just tools.
+You’ll see these ratings show up on storage solutions, jobsite lighting, and many other products.